mattn/pqssh/README.md

 However, this requires tunneling with the ssh command beforehand, and it is somewhat time-consuming to operate a remote database in batch mode.

+This package provide way to connect the remote postgres via ssh transport.

 ## Usage

 You should call `sql.Register` with your authentication provider information, Hostname, Port, Username, Password, PrivateKey.
 No need to consider that the connection is over SSH transport.